meditationstuff/protocol_1/index.md

 * <a href="#miscpith1">uncoupling preference from control</a> [one-liner scratch link]

 [<a href="#109a1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p13" href="#p13">p13:</a>

+(Effortlessly) be aware of being aware.

+scratch notes:

+not a panacea, direct path sort of ignores or makes implicit/tacit all the delayering (and deconditioning) and reconditioning that needs to take place before actually works.

+scratch note:

+the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.

+resources (in no particular order; I mostly endorse Greg Goode's material but not sure if this is the best resource for the above; didn't think hard about whether a good idea to recommend the others and haven't read more than a couple pages of the Spiro one):

+* Goode, Greg.
+After Awareness: The End of the Path.
+New Harbinger Publications, 2016.
+* The Direct Means to Eternal Bliss; 7th edition (June 19, 2015). by Michael Langford ISBN-10: 1937995895.
+ISBN-13 : 978-1937995898.
+* Being Aware of Being Aware (The Essence of Meditation Series) by Rupert Spira.
+ASIN: B01LVUV9RY.
+Publisher : Sahaja; 1st edition (November 1, 2017).

+[<a href="#109a2h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p14" href="#p14">p14:</a>

+(Effortlessly) be here, now.

+scratch note:

+the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.

+[<a href="#109a3h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>